 In addition, ultrasound is routinely used to look for any evidence of disease activity in the joints which can help in determining disease activity and guide treatment changes.

 The main stay of therapy is with a class of medications called Disease Modifying Anti Rheumatic Drugs (DMARDs).
 DMARDs work by modulating the immune system.
-The most common medications in this group of ‘traditional’ DMARDs are: methotrexate, leflunomide, salazopyrin & hydroxychloroquine.
+The most common medications in this group of ‘traditional’ DMARDs are: methotrexate, leflunomide, sulfasalazine & hydroxychloroquine.
 You will need to be under the care of a specialist rheumatologist to start and monitor treatment given the potential side effects of these medications.
-In addition to DMARDs, anti inflammatory medications are used to to treat symptoms.
-Corticosteroid medications in tablets form, intramuscularly and as joint injections are commonly used when the disease is newly diagosed or particularly active.
+In addition to DMARDs, anti-inflammatory medications are used to to treat symptoms.
+Corticosteroid medications in tablets form, intramuscularly and as joint injections are commonly used when the disease is newly diagnosed or particularly active.